drocks1234/EgiArcade/README.md

-# Snake Game and Money Tycoon v2.0.0 🚀
+# Snake Game, Money Tycoon, and Simple Painting v2.5.3 🚀

-Get ready for the next level of gaming with version 2.0.0 of Snake Game and Money Tycoon!
+Get ready for the next level of gaming with version 2.5.3 of Snake Game, Money Tycoon, and the new addition, Simple Painting Game!
 This update brings you an enhanced gaming experience with sleek new features, improved performance, and a fresh design.
-Enjoy the classic Snake game alongside the addictive Money Tycoon, now optimized for both desktop and mobile devices!
+Enjoy the classic Snake game alongside the addictive Money Tycoon and unleash your creativity with the Simple Painting Game, now optimized for both desktop and mobile devices!

-## 🌟 What's new in v2.0.0?
+## 🌟 What's new in v2.5.3?

+- Introducing the Simple Painting Game: a fun and creative addition to the gaming suite
 - Revamped user interface with a modern and stylish design
 - Improved animations for a smoother and more engaging gameplay
 - Enhanced mobile support, ensuring optimal performance on all devices